 The plus side of rice milk is that white rice milk, much like white rice itself, is relatively easy to digest.
 During the process of converting brown rice to white rice, the hull is removed.
 The hull is what contains all the problematic anti-nutrients that can trigger acne – lectins, phytic acid, etc. Brown rice milk, on the other hand, still contains trace amounts of these compounds, making it more likely to trigger inflammation and acne.

-Overall, neither white rice milk nor brown rice milk are great choices.
+Overall, neither white rice milk nor brown rice milk are great alternatives to dairy consumption.

 Bottom line: White rice milk is relatively easy to digest, but high in carbs.
 Brown rice mlik is more difficult to digest and more likely to lead to inflammatory acne